Electrical Contractor License no. DELPHOC773DG

 Selected: Flat top

-Preview-only supports and lights are drawn around the concept image and are not used in the fabrication drawing.
+Preview-only supports, column face lights, plaques, and lights are drawn around the concept image and are not used in the fabrication drawing.
 Concrete is the default column material; selected stone and brick images are tiled as conversation-starting preview details.
+For face lights or illuminated plaques, preserve a conduit/wiring path before masonry is finished.
 Lighting is usually selected and purchased directly by the client, then installed by their electrician or by a subcontracted electrician.

 Style, rail, mullion, and picket widths are now selectable.
 Picket spacing is calculated separately within each open bay between styles and mullions.